MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/room-systems-scale.md

     4. Select **Next**, and then select **Close**.

-**Note**
+> [!NOTE]

-Package distribution might take some time, depending on the package size, Configuration Manager hierarchy, number of distribution point servers, and networking.
+> Package distribution might take some time, depending on the package size, Configuration Manager hierarchy, number of distribution point servers, and networking.

-All the packages must be distributed before you can start deploying a Skype Room Systems v2 unit.
+> All the packages must be distributed before you can start deploying a Skype Room Systems v2 unit.

-You can review the status of your package distribution in the Configuration Manager console by going to **Monitoring** \> **Distribution Status** \> **Content Status**.
+> You can review the status of your package distribution in the Configuration Manager console by going to **Monitoring** \> **Distribution Status** \> **Content Status**.